nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     - Unacceptable phone number format: `123 456 789`, `9123-4567`, `1-888-888`, `+065 91234567`

 * Client's email address should be of the format local-part@domain and adhere to the following constraints:
     1. The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
-The local-part may not start or end with any special characters.
+       - The local-part may not start or end with any special characters.
+       - The local-part may not have consecutive special characters.
     2. This is followed by a '@' and then a domain name.
 The domain name is made up of domain labels separated by periods.
        The domain name must:
         - end with a domain label at least 2 characters long
         - have each domain label start and end with alphanumeric characters
         - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
+    * Acceptable email format: `client@email.com`, `cli+ent.name@email.com`
+    * Unacceptable email format: `cli+-ent@email.com`, `client@.com`, `client@.email.com`

 * Client's addresses can take any values, and it should not be blank